kenseehart/btypes/README.md

 # Philosophy of btypes

-Half a byte, philosophically
+Half a bee, philosophically

 Must, ipso facto, half not be

-But half the byte has got to be
+But half the bee has got to be

 A vis-a-vis its entity, d'you see?